Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token

-Notably, the aforementioned bidirectional LLM-based embedding methods involve modifications to the model architecture, which may not be compatible with various LLM backbones, thereby significantly limiting their generality in real-world applications.
-In contrast, some studies preserve the original causal attention mechanism while attempting to address the inherent limitation of decoder-only LLMs.
-SGPT~\citep{sgpt} proposed a position-weighted mean pooling strategy that assigns higher weights to tokens at later positions, serving as an alternative to last-token pooling or regular mean pooling.
-E5-Mistral~\citep{e5mistral} finetuned decoder-only LLMs using synthetic data and task-specific instructions.
-ECHO~\citep{echo} repeated the input twice in the autoregressive modeling paradigm, allowing the text embedding extracted from the repeated tokens to capture contextualized information.
-Additionally, PromptEOL~\citep{prompteol} and bge-en-icl~\citep{bgeicl} enhance text embeddings by leveraging the in-context learning (ICL) capabilities of LLMs, augmenting the original input with task-specific examples to provide contextual information.
-Similarly, our work focuses on improving the text embedding quality of decoder-only LLMs by increasing the information density of each token within the sequence, thereby enabling the final EOS token to capture richer semantic information about the entire text.
-However, there are several key differences: 1) We employ a lightweight bidirectional encoder to generate the Contextual token without introducing additional overhead to LLMs, whereas ECHO and bge-en-icl suffer from significantly increased computational cost at both training and inference time.
-2) We concatenate the last hidden states of Contextual and EOS tokens as the final text embedding, effectively mitigating the recency bias caused by last-token pooling and empowering LLMs to better understand the contextual information encoded in the Contextual token.
-As a result, our approach achieves state-of-the-art performance on the MTEB benchmark among models that train only on publicly available retrieval data, showing its simplicity and effectiveness in text embedding tasks.
+Notably, these bidirectional LLM-based methods involve modifications to the model architecture, limiting their compatibility with diverse LLM backbones.
+In contrast, some studies preserve the original causal attention while attempting to alleviate its limitations. ~\citet{e5mistral} employ proprietary LLMs to construct diverse synthetic data and fint-tune open-source decoder-only LLMs through standard contrastive learning, achieving competitive performance.
+ECHO~\citep{echo} repeats the input twice in the autoregressive modeling paradigm, allowing the text embedding extracted from the repeated tokens to capture contextualized content.
+Similarly, TP~\cite{fu2025token} prepends the previous layer’s last-token to the next layer’s input sequence, enabling tokens to attend to the full sentence information.
+PromptEOL~\citep{prompteol} and bge-en-icl~\citep{bgeicl} enhance text embeddings by leveraging the in-context learning (ICL) capabilities of LLMs, augmenting the original input with task-specific examples to provide contextual information.
+Furthermore, Anchor~\cite{anchor} introduces a bidirectional reconstruction training stage before contrastive learning to enrich the semantics of the final embedding.